-In most cases, you must prove to the Social Security Administration that you cannot perform your former job or any other type of work in the present economy, and that your disabling condition will last 12 months or longer.
+In most cases, you must prove to the Social Security Administration that you cannot perform your former job or any other type of work in the present economy and that your disabling condition will last 12 months or longer.

-Either go in person to the local Social Security office or phone the regional Social Security office at (800) 772-1213, to file your inital application for disability benefits.
+Either go in person to the local Social Security office or phone the regional Social Security office at (800) 772-1213, to file your initial application for disability benefits.
 Expect your first application to be denied.
 Most initial applications are denied.
 If you have not already contacted an attorney, this would be the time to consult with one.

 If your initial application for benefits is denied, you must ask for a reconsideration within 60 days.
 Most disability cases are denied again after the reconsideration appeal.

 If you are denied again, you must then request a hearing within 60 days.
-At this hearing you (or you and your attorney) will present your disability claim to an Administrative Law Judge.
-This judge hears testimony and reviews your doctor’s reports, your own records and your application.
+At this hearing, you (or you and your attorney) will present your disability claim to an Administrative Law Judge.
+This judge hears testimony and reviews your doctor’s reports, your own records, and your application.
 The judge will usually take several months or longer before issuing a decision in your case.